-Liquid cooling systems (LCS) provide an excellent solution for dissipating this excess heat.
-Laird Thermal Systems LCS are self-contained units that recirculate liquid coolant.
+Liquid cooling systems provide an excellent solution for dissipating this excess heat.
+Laird Thermal Systems' liquid cooling systems are self-contained units that recirculate liquid coolant.
 Depending on the specific application and the amount of heat being generated, different types of liquid cooling systems and coolants are recommended.
 The pump recirculates the liquid coolant using one of the following mechanisms: an air heat exchanger, a liquid heat exchanger or a recirculating chiller.
 In each of these, heat is removed from the X-ray scanner system and dissipated to the outside environment.

 Liquid cooling systems offer several advantages over conventional air-cooled systems